Perfect Cacio e Pepe: The Authentic Roman Recipe with LAPA Pecorino PDO

 • Smooth penne

-• Short pasta (fusilli, farfalle)
+• Short pasta shapes (fusilli, farfalle)

-• Soft fresh pasta (crumbles!)
+• Soft fresh pasta — it will disintegrate

-Better Pecorino Romano or Parmigiano?
+Pecorino Romano or Parmigiano Reggiano?

 Acceptable alternatives:

-CaratteristicaPecorino RomanoParmigiano Reggiano
+AttributePecorino RomanoParmigiano Reggiano

 MilkSheepCow

-FlavorSavory, spicySweet, delicate
+FlavorSavory, pepperySweet, delicate

 Aging5-12 months12-36 months